hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 <a id="Merge"></a>
 <h3>Merge 1D & 2D datasets</h3>

-Once the aggregations are complete, the 1D and 2D outputs will need to be merged together into 1 netcdf using the [xarray](https://docs.xarray.dev/en/stable/generated/xarray.merge.html) python package.
+Once the aggregations are complete, the 1D and 2D outputs will need to be merged into 1 netcdf using the [xarray](https://docs.xarray.dev/en/stable/generated/xarray.merge.html) python package.
 This process also plots the different variables to see what the range of values looks like.
 This process includes 1 jupyter notebook titled [03_Merge_1D_and_2D_files.ipynb](02_Spatial_Aggregation/03_Merge_1D_and_2D_files.ipynb) that can be can be found within the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
 This script uses the same environment requirements that are installed in the spatial aggregation portion of this workflow.

 <a id="Format"></a>
 <h3>Format final outputs</h3>

-This process ensures the merged file is put through formatting techniques.
-Variable names are clarified, character HUCID's are added, and data types are modified.
-A 'yrmo' variable is added to provide an efficient way for R users to access the final datasets.
+This process ensures the merged netCDF file is formatted by clarifying variable names, adding character HUCID's, and modifying data types.
+A 'yrmo' variable is added as a place for year/month information to be stored and to provide an efficient way for R users to access the final datasets.
 This process includes 1 jupyter notebook titled [04_Finalize.ipynb](02_Spatial_Aggregation/04_Finalize.ipynb) and can be found int the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
 This script uses the same environment requirements that are installed in for the spatial aggregation portion of this workflow.